irfanhakim-as/charts/mika/flex/README.md

 ## How to install or upgrade a chart release

 > [!IMPORTANT]
-> To prevent a potential issue with attaching/mounting volumes to multiple nodes, you may need to set the value of `replicaCount` to `"0"` in the `values.yaml` file before upgrading.
+> To prevent a potential issue with attaching/mounting volumes to multiple nodes, you may need to set the value of `replicaCount` to `"0"` in the release values file before upgrading.
 After the upgrade is complete, revert the value back to its previous setting and upgrade the chart once again to complete the upgrade process.

 1. Get the values file of the Flex chart or an existing installation (release).